glic3rinu/passlib/docs/password_hash_api.rst

         offer the same level of security.

     ``relaxed``
+        By default, passing :meth:`~PasswordHash.encrypt` an invalid
-        If supported, ``relaxed=True`` will cause the handler to be more forgiving about invalid input.
-Instead of immediately throwing a :exc:`ValueError`, it will first attempt to correct the input, and issue a :exc:`~passlib.exc.PasslibHashWarning` if successful.
+        value will result in a :exc:`ValueError`.
+However, if ``relaxed=True``, Passlib will attempt to correct the error, and if successful, issue a :exc:`~passlib.exc.PasslibHashWarning` instead.
-        This includes actions like clamping out-of-range rounds values, and truncating salts that are too long.
+        This warning may then be filtered if desired.
+        Correctable errors include (but aren not limited to): ``rounds`` and ``salt_size`` values that are too low or too high, ``salt`` strings that are too large, etc.

-        Many of the hashes in Passlib support this option, even if it's not listed.
+        This option is supported by most of the hashes in Passlib.

 .. attribute:: PasswordHash.context_kwds